yousufsaif/FileDetailer/README.md

    - `3` for sorting by Date and Time of Last Modification.
    - `4` for sorting by Date and Time of Creation.
    - `5` for sorting by Path of the Containing Folder.
-4. **Output**: The script will create a sorted CSV file named `SortedFileDetails.csv` in the current directory.
+4. **Output**: The script will create a sorted CSV file named `FileDetails.csv` in the current directory.

 ## Output File Format